chriskuz/cloud_computing_final_project/aws_report.md

 <font color="gree">**IMAGE 05**</font>
 ![i05](pics/i05_firewall.png)

 <font color="gree">**IMAGE 05**</font> is another important component needing to be considered when spinning up an instance through this platform and is found beyond the key pairing menu upon scrolling down.
 For our purpose it's important to make a customer security group for the firewall.
 Here you should select the box to allow SSH traffic and adjust the option to "My IP" which will call upon your public IPv4 address.
 This selection ensures that you and only you can be the one to access your server directly.
-At the same time, for testing out a todolist application (which we hope to achieve before submission), you will also want to allow HTTP traffic from the internet so that appropriate protocol messaging can occur.
+At the same time, for testing out a todolist application, you will also want to allow HTTP traffic from the internet so that appropriate protocol messaging can occur.

 To double check your IPv4 public address, in your MacOS terminal you can enter the below commands and verify the output...